top of page

 Traumatic Life Event

 Traumatic life events, such as the death of a family member, parental separation or challenges with friendship groups can cause children to struggle with their emotions.
-Therapeutic play helps them work through their experience and express their emotions in a safe way.
+Play therapy helps them work through their experience and express their emotions in a safe way.

 Play Therapy Following a